Naughty Marietta (film): Accolades

 The film was nominated for the Academy Award for Best Picture.
 Douglas Shearer won the Academy Award for Best Sound Recording for his work on the picture.
+It also won the Photoplay Medal of Honor for the Best Picture of 1935.
 In 2003, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

-The film and a song were nominated for the following American Film Institute lists: